smallstep/certificates/docs/kms.md

 experimental tool named `step-cloudkms-init` is available for this use case.
 At some point this tool will be integrated into `step` and it will be deleted.

-The use `step-cloudkms-init` just enable Cloud KMS and run:
+To use `step-cloudkms-init` just enable Cloud KMS in your step-ca config and
+run:

 ```sh
 $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json